 Clear Blue Oceans Foundation

 Welcome to the Clear Blue Oceans Foundation (CBO Foundation) website.
-We are a private Hawaiian non-profit that until recently has been inactive due to the ongoing Covid-19 pandemic.
-On June 1st, 2021 we restructured our operations and plan to establish our offices by the end of 2021.
+We are a Hawaiian, 501c(3) non-profit organization that until recently has been inactive due to the ongoing Covid pandemic.

 Collectively, our oceans have had an estimated 165 million tons (330 billion U.S. pounds) of plastic and rubber waste deposited into them in just the past 50 years, and these are outdated numbers.
 Covid has added an estimated 1.5 million face masks and greatly increased the use of plastic packaging waste again.

 This waste collects on our coastlines and tropical island beaches, and leads to the death of countless marine life and over a million seabirds annually.
 We are not anti-plastic, however, we believe this waste starts on its way to filling local landfills to over capacity.

 Consider that we have allowed close to 39.6 billion gallons of crude oil, or over 942.9 million barrels of oil (at 42 gallons per barrel) to pollute and sit within our oceans and coastlines.
 It is estimated that our locallandfills represent ten times or more that amount.

 Sadly, the single-use plastic packaging waste trends are growing at an alarming rate today, and we MUST address this crisis.
 First on a local level, then expand worldwide.
 We consume A Million Plastic

 Consider that we use over 500 BILLION Plastic Bottles each year in the United States alone.
 Now an estimated1.6 Billion face masks have found their way to the oceans, along with an increase plastic packaging and rubber glove waste thanks to the global Covid crisis.